xoofx/markdig/doc/parsing-ast.md

 ### Properties of Blocks

+The following are properties of `Block` objects which warrant elaboration.
+For a full list of properties see the generated API documentation (coming soon).

+#### Block Parent
 All blocks have a reference to a parent (`Parent`) of type `ContainerBlock?`, which allows for efficient traversal up the abstract syntax tree.
 The parent will be `null` in the case of the root node (the `MarkdownDocument`).

+#### Parser

-Additionally, all blocks have a reference to a parser (`Parser`) of type `BlockParser?` which refers to the instance of the parser which created this block.
+All blocks have a reference to a parser (`Parser`) of type `BlockParser?` which refers to the instance of the parser which created this block.

+#### IsOpen Flag

-Blocks have an `IsOpen` boolean flag which is set true while they're being parsed **(is this true?)** and then closed when parsing is complete.
+Blocks have an `IsOpen` boolean flag which is set true while they're being parsed and then closed when parsing is complete.

+Blocks are created by `BlockParser` objects which are managed by an instance of a `BlockProcessor` object.
+During the parsing algorithm the `BlockProcessor` maintains a list of all currently open `Block` objects as it steps through the source line by line.
+The `IsOpen` flag indicates to the `BlockProcessor` that the block should remain open as the next line begins.
+If the `IsOpen` flag is not directly set by the `BlockParser` on each line, the `BlockProcessor` will consider the `Block` fully parsed and will no longer call its `BlockParser` on it.

+#### IsBreakable Flag

-Blocks are either breakable or not, specified by the `IsBreakable` flag.  **(What is the significance of breakable blocks?
-Can't be split?
-Is anything besides `FencedCodeBlock` not breakable?)**
+Blocks are either breakable or not, specified by the `IsBreakable` flag.
+If a block is non-breakable it indicates to the parser that the close condition of any parent container do not apply so long as the non-breakable child block is still open.

-**(Is there anything special that should be documented for the ParagraphBlock or any other specific type of blocks?)**
+The only built-in example of this is the `FencedCodeBlock`, which, if existing as the child of a container block of some sort, will prevent that container from being closed before the `FencedCodeBlock` is closed, since any characters inside the `FencedCodeBlock` are considered to be valid code and not the container's close condition.

+#### RemoveAfterProcessInlines

 ## Inline Elements

+Inlines in markdown refer to things like embellishments (italics, bold, underline, etc), links, urls, inline code, images, etc.

 Inline elements may be one of two types:

-1. `ContainerInline`, which contains other inlines, and whose parent may be a `LeafBlock` or another `ContainerInline` (**is this true?**)
-2. `Inline`, whose parent is always a `ContainerInline` (**is this true?**)
+1. `Inline`, whose parent is always a `ContainerInline`

-Inlines in markdown refer to things like embellishments (italics, bold, underline, etc), links, urls, inline code, images, etc.
+2. `ContainerInline`, derived from `Inline`, which contains other inlines.  `ContainerInline` also has a `ParentBlock` property of type `LeafBlock?`

 **(Is there anything special worth documenting about inlines or types of inlines?)**

 ## The SourceSpan Struct

 If the pipeline was configured with `.UsePreciseSourceLocation()`, all elements in the abstract syntax tree will contain a reference to the location in the original source where they occurred.
-This is done with the `SourceSpan` class, a custom Markdig `struct` which provides a start and end location.
+This is done with the `SourceSpan` type, a custom Markdig `struct` which provides a start and end location.

 All objects derived from `MarkdownObject` contain the `Span` property, which is of type `SourceSpan`.